Hispaniola: Post-Columbian

-In 1496, the town of Nueva Isabela was founded.
-After being destroyed by a hurricane, it was rebuilt on the opposite side of the Ozama River and called Santo Domingo.
+After being destroyed by a hurricane, Nueva Isabela was rebuilt on the opposite side of the Ozama River and called Santo Domingo.
 It is the oldest permanent European settlement in the Americas.
 The island had an important role in the establishment of Latin American colonies for decades to come.
 Due to its strategic location, it was the military stronghold of conquistadors of the Spanish Empire, serving as a headquarters for the further colonial expansion into the Americas.
 The colony was a meeting point of European explorers, soldiers, and settlers who brought with them the culture, architecture, laws, and traditions of the Old World.

 Spaniards imposed a harsh regime of forced labor and enslavement of the Taínos, as well as redirection of their food production and labor to Spaniards.
 This had a devastating impact on both mortality and fertility of the Taíno population over the first quarter century.
 Colonial administrators and Dominican and Hieronymite friars observed that the search for gold and agrarian enslavement through the encomienda system were deciminating the indigenous population.
 Demographic data from two provinces in 1514 shows a low birth rate, consistent with a 3.5% annual population decline.
-In 1503, Spaniards began to bring enslaved Africans after a charter was passed in 1501, allowing the import of African slaves by Ferdinand and Isabel.
+In 1503, Spaniards began to bring enslaved Africans after a charter was passed in 1501, allowing the import of African slaves.
 The Spanish believed Africans would be more capable of performing physical labor.
-From 1519 to 1533, the indigenous uprising known as Enriquillo's Revolt, after the Taíno cacique who led them, ensued, resulting from escaped African slaves on the island (maroons) possibly working with the Taíno people.
+From 1519 to 1533, an indigenous uprising ensued, known as Enriquillo's Revolt, after the Taíno cacique who led them.
+During the revolt, escaped African slaves (maroons) worked with the Taíno people.

-Precious metals played a large role in the history of the island after Columbus's arrival.
-One of the first inhabitants Columbus came across on this island was "a girl wearing only a gold nose plug".
-Soon the Taínos were trading pieces of gold for hawk's bells with their cacique declaring the gold came from Cibao.
-Traveling further east from Navidad, Columbus came across the Yaque del Norte River, which he named Río de Oro (River of Gold) because its "sands abound in gold dust".